AnthonySMyers/CECS444_Parser/README.txt

 Features
-This program takes A6 language code in .txt files and outputs a list of tokens for that program.
+This program takes A6 language code in .txt files and outputs a PST for that program.

 Bugs
 There is only one bug in the program.
 If the .txt file does not have the proper spacing between token values,